Mercedes-Benz Transmission Problems

 In the video below we show you how to use a diagnostic scanner to troubleshoot your transmission, read and clear fault codes.

 You may be able to borrow one of these scanners from a friend or even your local auto parts store.
 Your other option is to get one from Amazon, but you need to know what works on Mercedes-Benz cars.
 These scanners will cost you about the same as a diagnostic at a repair shop would, except you get to use it over and over again.
-Here are two of our favorite scanners that will read and erase trouble codes from transmission control unit on Mercedes-Benz cars.
+Here are two of our favorite scanners that will read and erase trouble codes from the transmission control units on Mercedes-Benz cars.
 Note that these work on 1996 and newer MB cars.
-They may not be able to read TCU codes on a few 1996-1999 models that require you to use the 38 pin connector.
+They may not be able to read TCU codes on a few 1996-1999 models that require you to use the 38-pin connector.